App-vNext/Polly/docs/strategies/retry.md

 **Reasoning**:

 As previously mentioned, always use the designated area to define retry conditions.
-Reframe your original exit conditions to specify when a retry should be initiated.
+Re-frame your original exit conditions to specify when a retry should be initiated.

 ### Limiting the maximum delay